-Q. Local associations are already sharing services, what next?
+Q9.
+Local associations are already sharing services.
+What's next?

 A. If your local association already has a successful shared service arrangement, consider offering the service to other associations.
 Consider using your success experience as a model for developing new member benefits through shared services.

 Q10.
 Our local association is interested in sharing services, but our neighboring boards are not.
 Who can we collaborate with?